RuthAndRoth/Ruth2/Documentation/Packaging/README.txt

 ============================================================
 KNOWN ISSUES AND TROUBLESHOOTING

-Not all the appearance sliders will work on the mesh body and parts.

 Ruth2 v4 with attached Bento head will work with most shapes.
 The headless body, to use with system head or other mesh head, will work well with the sliders except body fat, and extremes to neck length and thickness, because of the neck seam.
 There are a few head sliders that don't work: Head Shape, Ear Angle, Jowls, Chin Cleft.